wannesvr/dota2api/README.md

 # Dota2Api
 An (unfinished) wrapper for Dota related methods of the Steam Web API.
-Note that this is a work in progress, currently you can only request match history and match detail.
+Note that this is a work in progress and as such not all API methods are available yet.

 ###Usage
 Using the wrapper is very easy, just set your API key once.